gr0uch/s2/README.md

   },
   [unmount]: async function(node) {
-    // Animations can be implemented here while waiting to remove the node. await new Promise(resolve => setTimeout(resolve, 1000));
+    // Animations can be implemented here while waiting to remove the node.
+    // Note: `node` can be missing for the `unmount` function if it is called
+    // due to an ancestor object being deleted. await new Promise(resolve => setTimeout(resolve, 1000));
   },
   [move]: function(node) {